Red Hat OpenShift deployment guide #

 Platform (OCP) client for your platform from the OpenShift mirror

-oc executable into your path, usually
+oc executable into your

 Using your administrator login for Red Hat OCP, log in to the OCP web console and click Operators > OperatorHub in the left-hand menu.